fmaida/mastodon2hugo/README.md

 That file will contain a JSON object with the proper configuration for your website.

+**In order to make your changes effective, after running my script please remember to execute Hugo to build your website again and deploy.**

 Usage examples
 --------------
 1. `python mastodon2hugo.py @johndoe@mastodon.online`